hoehermann/purple-signald/README.md

 * Additional features contributed by [Torsten](https://github.com/ttlmax/libpurple-signald):

   * Link with the master device
-    Note: For linking with the master device, `qrencode` needs to be installed.
   * Automatically start signald
     Note: For automatically starting signald as a child proces, `signald` needs to be in `$PATH`.
   * Group Avatars